 SSD gives better performance than HDD, as expected.
 Do not power down the HDDs in a suspend mode, giving the visitor an unacceptable delay.

-Extra RAM may help, but it totally depends on whether your website will put a heavy load on the system.
-WordPress itself is not high on resources, and you can set it up with very modest hardware with 1GB RAM.
+Extra RAM may help, but it depends on whether your website will load the system heavily.
+WordPress is not high on resources; you can set it up with very modest hardware with 1GB RAM.

 An EXT4 file system is better than Btrfs for a web server because it is faster, and you do not need the extra bells and whistles that Btrfs offers.

-Note that you can start with the NAS you have and give it a spin.
+Note that you can start with your NAS and give it a spin.
 Over time, you can step up to an ideal situation.

 Secure your NAS